 Here are some of the proposed gas projects that would help drive the Canadian fracking industry.

 Carty power plant expansion (Boardman, Oregon): The utility Portland General Electric was pushing an expansion of its gas-fired power plant in eastern Oregon until May 2017 when it suspended permitting.
-Still, the company has not withdrawn its permits and it is already partially approved for a new gas-fired generator at the site.
+Still, the company did not withdraw its permits and it was partially approved for a new gas-fired generator at the site until the construction deadline passed.
+PGE wants a new air quality permit for the existing gas generator that would allow it emit triple the amount of carbon monoxide it is currently allowed to.

-PSE heating and power customers (western Washington): Despite pressure from environmental groups and bad press from a recent explosion in Seattle, the utility continues to expand the reach of local gas pipelines and gas-fired electricity in its service territory, which includes more than 1.1 million power customers and 790,000 gas customers, mostly in the central and south Puget Sound region.
+PSE customers (Seattle area): Despite pressure from environmental groups and bad press from a recent explosion in Seattle, the utility continues to expand the reach of local gas pipelines and gas-fired electricity in its service territory, which includes more than 1.1 million power customers and 790,000 gas customers, mostly in the central and south Puget Sound region.
 For one example, the utility is backing a pipeline expansion in Snohomish County and north Seattle.

 Find this article interesting?
 Please consider making a gift to support our work.